ryujihub/HARDWARE-Mobile/README.md

 - If the Expo CLI shows native module mismatches, confirm your Expo SDK version in `package.json` matches the installed packages.
 - For camera permission issues on Android/iOS, ensure the proper permissions are declared in `app.json` / native configuration.
+- **Camera not working?** Make sure to grant camera permissions when prompted and use a physical device for best results.